mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 ==============================================

 .. image:: /images/making-azalea/Krita-screencast-azaleas.png
-    :alt: making azalea with transform masks
+    :alt: Making azalea with transform masks.

-.. note:: This page was ported from the original post on the main page
+.. note:: This page was ported from the original post on the main page to KDE UserBase wiki.

 Okay, so I’ve wanted to do a tutorial for transform masks for a while now, and this is sorta ending up to be a flower-drawing tutorial.
 Do note that this tutorial requires you to use **Krita 2.9.4 at MINIMUM**.
 It has a certain speed-up that allows you to work with transform masks reliably!